The Best Vegan Cookbooks

 This is a great book for beginners and covers a lot of simple, vegan basics and everyday meals.
 Even if you already have the first Oh She Glows cookbook, this one is still worth adding to your collection.

 I do have a number of other vegan cookbooks on my shelf that are worth a quick mention.

-Thrive Energy Cookbook and The Plant-Powered Way get honourable mentions for extra healthy recipes but I don’t find them very practical for everyday meals.
-However, both are packed with a ton of great tips and information about eating plant-based.
-If you’re really into eating for nutrient density, superfoods, raw foods and absolutely thriving on a unrefined, whole food plant-based diet, I would definitely recommend checking out those two books.
-The Thrive Diet is also great if you’re a vegan athlete and are interested in obtaining optimal performance through plant-based foods.
+The Plant-Powered Way gets honourable mentions for extra healthy recipes but I don’t find it every practical for everyday.
+It is packed with a ton of great tips and information about eating plant-based though.
+If you’re really into eating for nutrient density, superfoods, raw foods and absolutely thriving on an unrefined, whole food plant-based diet, I would definitely recommend checking it out.

 I’ve enjoyed my copy of Deliciously Ella quite a bit but I haven’t used it much for everyday cooking.
 I’d say it’s more of a how-to guide for clean, plant-based eating but it does have a great selection of beautiful healthy, vegan recipes.
 It’s a great book for breakfasts, healthy snacks and whole-food desserts and does have a selection of simple entrees and salads.

 Hope you guys found this helpful!
-Let’s get cooking!
+Happy cooking!